bcumming/arbor-recipe/readme.md

 git clone git@github.com:bcumming/arbor-recipe.git
 ```

-Use sstool to configure the recipe.
+Use `stack-config` to configure the recipe.

 > **Note**
 > This step is equivalent to running configure or cmake - the input is a